-Previous year's information is not provided as the ESOP has been awarded in the current year.
+Previous year information is not provided as the ESOP has been awarded in current year.

-43 Other Statutory Information
+41 Other Statutory Information

-- (i) The Group do not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Group do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iii) The Group have not traded or invested in crypto currency or virtual currency during the financial year. - (iv) The Group have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - (v) The Group have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (vi) The Group have not any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+- (i) The Group do not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property; - (ii) The Group do not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period; - (iii) The Group have not traded or invested in crypto currency or virtual currency during the financial year; - (iv) The Group have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries); or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries; - (v) The Group have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Group shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries); or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;

+(vi) The Group have not any such transaction which is not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961."

-44 Standards Issued but Not Yet Effective
+42 Standards Issued but Not Yet Effective

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-On March 31, 2023, MCA amended the Companies (Indian Accounting Standards) Rules, 2015 by issuing the Companies (Indian Accounting Standards) Amendment Rules, 2023, applicable from April 1, 2023, as below:
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Group.